ItsMePaulo/tutoring/COS110/notes/constructors.md

 of the member parameters in an object.
 But what if you wanted to dynamically build the Person object.
-To do so all you really need is the Person object itself (in this case think of a Person object as a container that holds values like firstName and age and instead of wanted a person with those values set you just want the container).
+To do so all you really need is the Person object itself (in this case think of a Person object as a container that holds values like firstName and age and instead of wanting a person with all those values set you just want the container).
 For that you would need a Default constructor. <br />
 <i> A Default constructor is any constructor that takes in no Parameters.</i> So
 in the example above the new Person Constructor would look like this: